bufbuild-ru/docs/blog/buf-cli-v1/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "The Buf CLI has reached version v1.0"
-  tagline: "February 23, 2022"
 ---

+# The Buf CLI has reached version v1.0

 Our mission at [Buf](https://buf.build/) is to replace the reigning REST/JSON paradigm of API development with **schema-driven development**.
 To that end, we aim to build a new ecosystem with [Protocol Buffers](https://developers.google.com/protocol-buffers) as its foundation.
 We've chosen Protobuf because it's by far the most widely used and trusted [interface description language](https://en.wikipedia.org/wiki/Interface_description_language) (IDL) for APIs.
 But one thing that we felt has been missing is a single, unified tool that can serve as the basis for a dramatically upgraded experience of working with Protobuf.
 To put the ecosystem on a better path, we created the [Buf CLI](https://github.com/bufbuild/buf), or just `buf`.